Payment systems operations

 Each day, millions of financial transactions are processed in a very short time thanks to the proper functioning of the payment system, which is a set of instruments, market players, procedures and regulations that are designed to transfer money from one entity to another.

-Transferring money, for a bank, just as for a private citizen, a company or a government authority, is a frequent but nevertheless delicate process.
-Each payment that has to be processed quickly, with very high levels of safety and at an affordable cost, thereby guaranteeing that the economy functions efficiently.
+For a bank, just as for a private citizen, a company or a government authority, transferring money is a frequent but nevertheless delicate process.
+Each payment has to be processed quickly, with very high levels of safety and at an affordable cost, thereby guaranteeing that the economy functions efficiently.
 This is why one of the main tasks of the European System of Central Banks (ESCB) - composed of the national central banks and the European Central Bank (ECB) - is to promote the smooth operation of payment systems (Article 127.2 (formerly Article 105) of the Treaty on the Functioning of the European Union and Articles 3 and 22 of the Protocol on the Statute of the ESBC/ECB).
-In Italy, the Consolidated Law on Banking (TUB) entrusts specific tasks to Banca d’Italia regarding payment systems (Article 146 of Legislative Decree 385/1993).
+In Italy, the Consolidated Law on Banking (TUB) entrusts specific tasks to Banca d'Italia regarding payment systems (Article 146 of Legislative Decree 385/1993).

-The Eurosystem – that is the ECB and the national central banks of the countries that have adopted the euro as their currency – promotes the efficiency, stability and safety of the payment system in various ways, ranging from the direct provision of payment services, to the fostering of cooperation between market players and the activities of moral suasion, regulation and control that typify the oversight of payment systems.
+The Eurosystem - that is the ECB and the national central banks of the countries that have adopted the euro as their currency - promotes the efficiency, stability and safety of the payment system in various ways, ranging from the direct provision of payment services to the fostering of cooperation between market players and the activities of moral suasion, regulation and control that typify the oversight of payment systems.

 Direct provision of payment services

 To ensure monetary and financial stability, the Eurosystem needs safe and efficient payment and settlement infrastructures.
-Banca d’Italia, as a Eurosystem national central bank, plays a role in achieving these goals by developing strategic polices for euro-area payment systems and by committing a significant amount of human and technological resources to construct and manage these infrastructures.
+Banca d'Italia, as a Eurosystem national central bank, plays a role in achieving these goals by developing strategic policies for euro-area payment systems and by committing a significant amount of human and technological resources to construct and manage these infrastructures.

 Together with the central banks of France, Germany and Spain (4CB), Banca d'Italia has also developed TARGET2-Securities (T2S), the pan-European, multi-currency platform for the settlement of securities transactions, in operation since 2015.
 This project has made it possible to remove the technical and operational barriers to cross-border settlement that were hindering the integration of the European financial market, and that were identified in the report of the Giovannini Group set up within the European Commission.